Frequently Asked Questions

 We do provide couples/family counseling.
-Each partner is required to submit their own application, and intakes are conducted separately.
-Individuals might be required to engage in individual therapy or drug/alcohol treatment before couples counseling is provided.
-This will be determined on an individual basis by the therapist after intake.
+Each partner is required to submit their own application.
+Assessments are completed individually.
 Please note that most insurance plans will NOT cover couples/family counseling.

 What if I don't want individual therapy (or I'm getting it somewhere else) but there is a particular group that I'd like to participate in at SCS?

 We are generally able to accommodate this.
 Rather than going through our typical intake evaluation process, you may meet with the therapist in charge of the group for a less formal intake to be sure that the group will be appropriate for you.
 Our sliding scale is only available to those engaged in individual counseling at SCS.
 For those who wish to solely attend mental health groups there is a flat rate of $20 regardless of income.